ibm-ecosystem-engineering/turbo-webmethods-envizi-integration/README.md

 #### 1.3.2 Envizi S3 Bucket

-Envizi S3 bucket details are needed to push the data into Envizi.
-If the S3 is not created in Envizi, refer Steps 1 and 2 [here](https://developer.ibm.com/tutorials/awb-sending-udc-excel-to-s3/) to create it in Envizi.
+The integration requires Envizi AWS S3 data service details to place the Envizi templates in the respective s3 folder.
+If the Envizi S3 data service is not created, please refer Steps 1 and 2 [here](https://developer.ibm.com/tutorials/awb-sending-udc-excel-to-s3/) to create.

 1. From Envizi S3 bucket screen, get the values for the below fields.
   - Bucket